How To Lock File Cabinets

 There are a few instances where cam locks are rekeyable, however.
 If your locksmith has a pinning kit for the style locks, they may be able to.
 But even when that is the case, it’s typically less to just replace it if it’s a standard cam lock.

-If a standard cam lock doesn’t work though, replacing the file cabinet lock might not be worth it.
-Especially if it is a very inexpensive file cabinet.
-The cost of researching the part, the part, and the labor to install the part will exceed the cost of a cheap file cabinet.
+The simplest way to replace a missing file cabinet lock is to replace the lock with a cam lock.
+If a standard cam lock doesn’t work, replacing the file cabinet lock might not be worth it when it is an inexpensive file cabinet.
+The cost of researching the correct part for the cabinet, the part itself , and the labor to install the part will exceed the cost of many cheap file cabinets.

-But for older filing cabinets, well-built ones, fire-rated filing cabinets or otherwise high-end file cabinets; getting a lock for the existing cabinet is the best to go.
+But for older filing cabinets, well-built ones, fire-rated filing cabinets or otherwise high-end file cabinets; replacing the lock of an existing cabinet is the best to go.
 Your local locksmith will be able to order and/or install the lock you need.

-These are bars that are mounted on the outside of metal filing cabinets, and are secured with a padlock.
-They come in different and specific sizes for 1-5 drawer cabinets, and they lock all cabinet drawers at once.
+File cabinet locking bars are bars that are mounted on the outside of metal filing cabinets, and are secured with a padlock.
+The bars prevent the file cabinet drawers from being opened.
+Locking bars come in different and specific sizes for 1-5 drawer cabinets, and they lock all cabinet drawers at once.

-They are fairly easy to install for the do-it-yourselfer, but if needed, don’t hesitate to contact your local locksmith to install the file cabinet locking bar.
+They are fairly easy to install for the do-it-yourselfer, but if needed, don’t hesitate to contact your local locksmith that offers business lock services to install the file cabinet locking bar.
 Regardless of what was on the filing cabinet at one point (if a lock previously existed) filing cabinet locking bars offer the best security across the whole cabinet.

 Locksmith Tip for File Cabinet Bars: If you want, you can use a padlock that can be keyed up to your home our business key.
 ABUS makes one of our favorite (the ABUS 83/45 series available on Amazon).
 Just be sure to order the ABUS 83/45 series padlock that is the same keyway as your home or business key.
 Once you have the padlock, take it into a locksmith shop to get it keyed to match you existing key.